 picnickers replace rock-busters

-Trains started running regularly through the Greenmount area in 1884 and stopped at Greenmount to refill water tanks.
-The Railway Department introduced ‘picnic trains’ which became very popular to take advantage of the unspoiled bushland and scenic views.
+Trains started running regularly through the Greenmount area from1884, stopping at Greenmount to refill their water tanks.
+The Railway Department introduced ‘picnic trains’, which became very popular, to take advantage of the unspoiled bushland and scenic views.

 James Morrison, a land developer, acquired a portion of Stirling’s Woodbridge grant and named it ‘Blackboy Hill’ estate, after the large number of grass trees on this area of the hill.
 One of the buyers was an Ernest Wood of London who later advertised his lots for sale in April 1914.
-When war broke out in August that year the Commonwealth Government commandeered Wood’s land to train troops.
-As a result Blackboy Hill has become a significant site in Australia’s WW1 history, 32 000 members of the first AIF receiving their initial training there.
-Soldiers from ‘the Hill’ fought gallantly in the Gallipoli Peninsula, on the Western Front and in Palestine.
-Ten won the Victoria Cross.
+When war broke out in August that year, the Commonwealth Government commandeered Wood’s land to train troops.
+As a result, Blackboy Hill has become a significant site in Australia’s WWI history, with 32 000 members of the first Australian Imperial Forces (AIF) receiving their initial training there.
+Soldiers from ‘the Hill’ fought gallantly in the Gallipoli Peninsula, on the Western Front, and in Palestine.
+Ten soldiers won the Victoria Cross.

-After hostilities ceased in 1918 the camp became an isolation hospital for those unlucky enough to contract the ‘Spanish’ Influenza in the epidemic that killed many thousands worldwide.
-Again at the height of the Great Depression it was reopened to house more than a thousand unemployed single men working for sustenance wages on the development of roads and the picnic areas in what is now John Forrest National Park.
+After hostilities ceased in 1918, the camp became an isolation hospital for those unlucky enough to contract ‘Spanish’ Influenza, an epidemic that killed many thousands of people worldwide.
+At the height of the Great Depression, the camp was reopened to house more than a thousand unemployed single men working for sustenance wages on the development of roads and the picnic areas in what is now John Forrest National Park.

-Calls to develop Blackboy Hill for housing were resisted by returned servicemen and part of the site of the ‘birthplace of the AIF’ was set aside for a memorial reserve when Greenmount Primary School was re-located to this site.
-The memorial today is the site of commemorations to mark significant events in Australia’s WW1 history such as ANZAC Day and Remembrance Day.
+Calls to develop Blackboy Hill for housing were resisted by returned servicemen, and part of the site of the ‘birthplace of the AIF’ was set aside for a memorial reserve when Greenmount Primary School was re-located to this site.
+Today, the memorial is the site of commemorations marking significant events in Australia’s WWI history, such as ANZAC Day and Remembrance Day.

 State Registered Places in Greenmount: